-We commercially launched our platform in 2011, targeting display advertising.
-Since launching, we added support for several additional advertising formats, and in 2019, approximately 79% of gross spend on our platform came from mobile, video (which includes CTV), audio, native and social channels.
+We commercially launched our platform in 2011, targeting the display advertising channel.
+Since launching, we have added additional advertising channels.
+In 2020, the gross spend on our platform came from multiple channels including mobile, video (which includes CTV), display, audio, native and social channels.